epopisces/template_api_wrapper/TEMPLATE.md

 ## Set up the Virtual Environment

-The included VSCode Task 'Initialize Python Virtual Environment' provides an automated mechanism using the below commands.
+The included VSCode Task 'Initialize Python Virtual Environment' (`Ctrl+Shift+P > Tasks: Run Task > Initialize Python Virtual Environment`) provides an automated mechanism using the below commands.
 If different parameters are desired, the commands can be run independently instead of using the Task.

 ```powershell
 # create a virtual environment (will generate 'env' dir)